isa-manghi/isa-manghi/README.md

 ## 🎓 Conferences

 - Speaker at [SABS4CYBER 2019 conference.](https://www.cybsafe.com/community/blog/what-we-learned-at-sabs4cyber-2019-part-2-of-2/)
+> What goes on in the boardroom?

+> CybSafe’s own Isabella Manghi was next on the bill, presenting her research into cyber risk management in the boardroom.
+In her talk, Isabella characterised the boardroom as a “black box” of sorts – in that we know what goes into the boardroom and we know what comes out, but we don’t know how boardroom decisions are reached.
+Why is it, for example, boards tend to be disengaged with cyber security?
+And why is it boards typically underinvest in security provisions?
+Isabella’s research suggests boardrooms are melting pots of cognitive biases – ultimately breeding suboptimal outcomes.

 - Speaker at the [BSI Standards 2019 conference](https://www.ucl.ac.uk/steapp/news/2019/apr/ucl-steapp-representatives-discussed-next-steps-iot-standards-bsi-standards-conference)
+> Navigating and informing the IoT standards landscape: A guide for SMEs and Start-ups

 - Speaker at the [DigitalStuff conference](https://twitter.com/TheDigitalStuff/status/1007248905807986688?s=20) 2018 held at Cardiff University.
+> The uses and issues of mass online data.

 <!-- ## 🧮 GitHub Stats